 Selecting the Right Care Facility

-To have the clearest understanding of the type of care provided, it’s important to ask the hospice questions.
-You may want to inquire about the following:
+To have the clearest understanding of the type of care provided, it’s important to ask the hospice facility questions like:

 - What type of insurance they accept